-The majority of listed securities are valued at the bid price, or the last traded price, depending on the convention of the stock exchange on which they are quoted, at the date of the Net Assets Statement.
+Investments are included at their fair value.
+The majority of listed securities are valued at the bid price, or the last traded price, depending on the convention of the stock exchange on which they are quoted, at the date of the Statement of Net Assets.
 For Bonds this valuation is shown net of the accrued interest therein; such interest is included in other investment assets.

-Stock index and bond futures are included in the Net Assets Statement under derivative contracts at fair value.
+Stock index and bond futures are included in the Statement of Net Assets under derivative contracts at fair value.
 For exchange-traded derivatives that are assets, fair value is based on bid prices.
 For exchange-traded derivatives that are liabilities, fair value is based on offer prices.
 All gains and losses on open contracts are included within the change in market value of investments.